ltfschoen/straightedge-node/README.md

-# edgeware-node - Luke's version to run a validator using Linode
+# straightedge-node - Luke's version to run a validator using Linode

 Note: I have removed parts of the original Readme and only left the parts that I need.
 If you're a visitor to this repo, please refer to the original repo too first so you're not missing out on anything important.